SCHOOL HOURS/TIMES ARE AS FOLLOWS:

 Ø Medication if required.

-It is also a good idea to bring an extra set of clothes along for the first little while in case of unexpected mishaps.
+For new entrants it is a good idea to bring an extra set of clothes along for the first little while in case of unexpected mishaps.
 Every care will be taken to ensure that your child’s introduction to school will be as smooth and pleasurable as possible.

 FIRST AID

 First aid is administered, where appropriate.
 In the event of serious injury, every endeavor is made to contact a parent, but if this is not possible, we may need to call an ambulance for your child.
 In all cases of sickness or injury, the safety, comfort and well-being of the child will be top priority.
-All staff on site during school opening hours have a current first aid certificate.
+We ensure that at all times at least one member of staff onsite has an up to date first aid certificate.

 HEARING AND VISION TESTING